Superfluid Turbulence in the Kelvin Wave Cascade Regime

 \textbf{7.
 Discussion}\\

-One of the major issues in theoretical investigations on the superfluid turbulence problem has to do with the expectation that superfluid turbulence, at low temperatures $(T < 1K)$ and length scales less than the intervortical distance $\ell$, would be very different from classical turbulence (at these low temperatures, the normal fluid component essentially vanishes while the Kelvin waves govern the dynamics at these small length scales) whereas laboratory experiments (Salort et al. \cite{Sal3}) and numerical simulations (Araki et al. \cite{Ara}) indicated otherwise.
-In recognition of this, in this paper, theoretical considerations are made of superfluid turbulence in the Kelvin wave cascade regime at low temperatures and small length scales.
-The energy spectrum is shown to be in accord with the Kolmogorov scaling.
-The vortex line decay mechanism at low temperatures is conservative in nature, and is hence describable by a Hamiltonian framework.
-Such a framework is shown to bring interesting geometrical perspectives to the dynamics of vortex line decay at low temperatures.
+One of the major issues in theoretical investigations on the superfluid turbulence problem has to do with the expectation that superfluid turbulence, at low temperatures $(T < 1K)$ and length scales less than the intervortical distance $\ell$, would be very different from classical turbulence (at these low temperatures, the normal fluid component essentially vanishes while the Kelvin waves govern the dynamics at these small length scales) whereas laboratory experiments (Salort et al. \cite{Sal3}) and numerical simulations (Araki et al. \cite{Ara}) indicated otherwise\footnote{It is of interest to note that similar situations arise elsewhere.
+The energy spectrum in electron magnetohydrodynamics (EMHD) turbulence turns out (Biskamp et al. \cite{Bis}, Shivamoggi \cite{Shi5}) to follow the Kolmogorov spectrum, in the large wavenumber limit, in spite of the fact that the whistler waves (which are generic to EMHD) control the underlying cascade physics.}.
+In recognition of this, theoretical considerations are made in this paper of superfluid turbulence in the Kelvin wave cascade regime at low temperatures and small length scales that confirm an energy spectrum exhibiting the Kolmogorov scaling observed in laboratory experiments (Salort et al. \cite{Sal3}) and numerical simulations (Araki et al. \cite{Ara}).
+The vortex line decay mechanism at low temperatures is conservative in nature, and can hence be characterized via a Hamiltonian framework.